 reduce ammonia formation.

-The water container of your motorhome toilet should be made of rigid food-grade plastic, or better yet, stainless steel.
+The water in your Motorhome toilets must be made of rigid food-grade plastic, or better yet, stainless steel.
 These materials:

 - do not retain odors;